MichaelLesirge/michaellesirge/README.md

 ## Hello
-I am Michael, a student at Seattle Academy and a member of FRC team 8032.
+Hi, I'm Michael, a student at Seattle Academy and a member of FRC team 8032.

 https://michaellesirge.github.io/